Minnesota College Options

 Email: patricia.sloan@clcmn.edu

-The Occupational Skills Program (OSP) at Central Lakes College is a one-year post-secondary vocational program for students with intellectual disabilities that provides training for entry-level, competitive employment.
+The Occupational Skills Program (OSP) at Central Lakes College is a one-year, postsecondary vocational program for students with intellectual and developmental disabilities that provides training for entry-level, competitive employment.
 Central Lakes College is located in Brainerd.
 Occupational Skills combines community-based vocational training with personal management classes on campus.
 Students earn an OSP diploma approved by the institute of higher education.

 Ridgewater College OSP